Welcome to SPIRAL!

 The SPIRAL program involves assessing stress through a variety of means, including pregnant women’s ratings of objective stress exposure (specific events experienced) and their subjective levels of distress (personal account of “distress”) to the crisis, as well as through stress hormones, such as cortisol.
 Our primary goal is to examine how these factors influence the exposed children’s cognitive, behavioural, physical, and motor functioning across development.

-Members of SPIRAL are currently involved in five studies:
+Members of SPIRAL are currently involved in more than 6 studies of prenatal maternal stress:

 - Project Ice Storm